chinedufn/swift-bridge/book/src/building/swift-package/README.md

-# Bundling rust code as a Swift package
+# Bundling Rust code as a Swift package

 In this chapter we'll walk through bundling your Rust library into a Swift Package.